 4. Healthy Bones

-Yellow squash contains abundant amounts of manganese and vitamin C. Manganese helps in maintaining healthy bone structure, calcium absorption, enzyme creation and bone building as well as improves the mineral density of the spinal column.
+Yellow squash contains abundant amounts of manganese and vitamin C. Manganese helps in maintaining healthy bone structure, calcium absorption, enzyme creation, and bone-building as well as improves the mineral density of the spinal column.
 Vitamin c is involved in the production of collagen, which is vital for building bone mass.
-Magnesium also contributes to the health of joints and bones.
-Other minerals in squash such as iron, folate, zinc and phosphorus contribute to the mineral health of bones and provide protection against osteoporosis.
+Magnesium also contributes to joint and bone health.
+Other minerals in squash such as iron, folate, zinc, and phosphorus contribute to the mineral health of bones and provide protection against osteoporosis.
+Healthier bones may improve your coordination, reaction time, flexibility, endurance, and agility.

 5. Eye Health

 Summer squash contains high amounts of beta-carotene and lutein.
-Dietary lutein plays an important role in preventing the onset of cataracts and macular degeneration, which often leads to blindness.
+Dietary lutein plays an important role in preventing the onset of cataracts and macular degenerationi XA common eye disease in old age that affects the retina and causes blurry central vision or a blind spot. , which often leads to blindness.
 A cup of summer squash contains about 135 milligrams of beta carotene and 2400 micrograms of lutein.
 Carotenoids found in winter squash also reduce the risk of macular degeneration.

 6. Good For Colon Health